Back to Comparisons

 What is the best rent collection app in Australia?

-The best rent collection app depends on whether you want full payment automation, tenant onboarding, a tenant portal or a tenancy evidence record.
-RentBetter and RealRenta are stronger payment-focused options.
-Landlord Wise is better considered when rent records need to sit beside leases, notices, condition reports, maintenance and documents.
+The best rent collection app depends on whether you want full payment automation, tenant onboarding or a tenancy evidence record.
+Landlord Wise is the strongest fit when rent records need to sit beside leases, notices, condition reports, maintenance, tenant portal workflows and documents.

 Does Landlord Wise automate rent collection?

-Landlord Wise currently supports rent records, rent schedules, manual payment tracking and arrears evidence.
-Payment automation should be checked in the current app before relying on it.
+Landlord Wise includes rent records, rent schedules, manual payment tracking and arrears evidence.

 Should tenants be forced to pay through an app?